Akasho09/sem5/Computer Architecture/EndSem/Unit 1/questions1.md

 ###
-Consider enhancing an arithmetic machine into machine A, and machine B. Machine A's add-subtract unit 10 times faster, multiply unit is 20 times faster, divider is 5 times faster.
+Consider enhancing an arithmetic machine into machine A, and machine B. Machine A's add-subtract unit is 10 times faster, multiply unit is 20 times faster, divider is 5 times faster.
 Machine B is overall 10 times faster for all arithmetic computations.
-Calculate the speed- up for both the machines using Amdahl's law and state which machineis faster.
-The general proportion of instruction execution on arithmetic machine is add-subtract 60%, multiply 20%, divide 10% and 10% Overheads which cannot be enhanced. ?
+Calculate the speed-up for both machines using Amdahl’s law and state which machine is faster.
+The general proportion of instruction execution on the arithmetic machine is add-subtract 60%, multiply 20%, divide 10%, and 10% overheads which cannot be enhanced.
 ---
 E1, E2 , E3 for A and B and calculate .